While many people know that vegetable oils are unhealthy, people view canola oil a little differently.

 But actually, that’s not true at all.

-In fact, there is no such thing as a canola plant, and the ‘canola’ name is just a marketing acronym which stands for Canada ola.
+In fact, there is no such thing as a canola plant, and the ‘canola’ name is just a marketing acronym that stands for Canada ola.

 In case you’re wondering; ‘ola’ apparently means oil (1).